Jroland/kafka-net/README.md

 Provides a higher level class which uses the combination of the BrokerRouter and KafkaConnection to send batches of messages to a Kafka broker.

 ##### Consumer
 Provides a higher level class which will consumer messages from a whitelist of partitions from a single topic.
 The consumption mechanism is a blocking IEnumerable of messages.
-If no whitelist is provided then all partitions will be consumed creating one KafkaConnection for each broker.
+If no whitelist is provided then all partitions will be consumed creating one KafkaConnection for each partition leader.